-I liked Gravity a ton and I’m not afraid to say it.
-I think it’s the best science fiction film from this year’s generous slate of original work in the genre that I've been tracking all year here since Oblivion in April on down through Pacific Rim, Elysium, and even the small-scale gem Europa Report.
-It’s an entirely worthwhile big screen experience that I completely recommend every single man, woman, and PG-13 eligible child to see for themselves.
-It’s a special experience that I will go into more detail on in a second.
-First, the other side has to be answered and supported.
+Gravity is the best science fiction film from this year’s generous slate of original work in the genre.
+It’s an entirely worthwhile big screen experience that every single man, woman, and PG-13 eligible child should see for themselves.
+It’s a special experience.

-Before the bouquets are thrown, the negative reviews you will read on Gravity are all dead on.
-I can’t argue that.
-Those critics aren't snobby, cynical, unimaginative, or missing the point just to be contrary.
-Gravity has an extremely thin plot and takes plenty of liberties to skip character development by casting recognizable and well-liked star essentially playing their typecast selves as astronauts.
+That said, the negative orbiting Gravity are all dead on.
+Gravity has an extremely thin plot and takes plenty of liberties to skip character development by casting recognizable and well-liked stars in the form of George Clooney and Sandra Bullock essentially playing their typecast selves as astronauts.
 It does move fast that it’s hard to care about the characters you just met.
-That’s fine that they want the power of Kubrick, Spielberg, or even Apollo 13 with their science fiction adventure.
+That’s fine to want the traditional grandiose power of Kubrick, Spielberg, or even Apollo 13 with their science fiction adventure.

-Gravity could be even better with those improvements and I can’t argue that.
-You know what, though?
-I don’t care one bit again.
+Gravity could be even better with those improvements.
 The positives outweigh the negatives in so many ways with Gravity.
-One man’s “thread bare” is another man’s slimmed down straight-shooter.
-I like that this film skips some arbitrary half-hour “getting to know everyone” first act and gets right down to business.
+One man’s “threadbare” is another man’s slimmed down straight-shooter.
+This film deftly skips some arbitrary half-hour “getting to know everyone” first act and gets right down to business.
 It’s a boxer that doesn't wait for three rounds of jabs and dancing.
 It’s a movie gunning for a first-round knockout and scores.
-The film rarely lets up for 91 minutes and I consider that a strength.
+The film rarely lets up for 91 minutes and that should be considered a strength.

 In a colossal single-take opening, we witness veteran Explorer shuttle commander Matt Kowalski (Clooney) on his last ride working alongside bio-medical engineer and first-time astronaut Dr. Ryan Stone (Bullock) as they are spacewalking to repair the Hubble Space Telescope.
 They are shooting the bull with Ed Harris’s voice coming from Mission Control in Houston.
 Work is finishing up when a chain reaction of self-destructing retired Russian satellites kills communication and creates an immensely dangerous debris field that is racing their way.

 When the mission abort is initiated, it’s already too late as a shower of shrapnel strikes and catastrophically takes out Hubble and Explorer, sending Stone and Kowalski tumbling through low-orbit space.
 All of this is shot in an effects-assisted long take that swoop, zoom, and spin with the actors from up close to far away as the silence of space masks the disaster unfolding around them.
-It’s the best pure action scene since the plane crash from Flight last year and it’s just the start for even more thrilling sequences to come.
-I promise the skeptical out there that Gravity is more than the big action scene you see in the trailers and then two hours waiting for two characters to die like the independent head-turner Open Water.
+It’s the best pure action scene since the plane crash from Flight last year, and it’s just the start for even more thrilling sequences to come.
+Gravity is more than the big action scene you see in the trailers and then two hours waiting for two characters to die like the independent head-turner Open Water.

-For me, enough character quirks and hues are revealed along the way to make me completely interested in Gravity as a survival thriller.
-I don’t need a backyard barbecue prologue back in Texas or Florida of knee-slapping and beer-swilling camaraderie to feel at ease with my characters in peril.
-I don’t need a training montage of bonding.
-I don’t need Apollo 13’s shots of their spouses back on Earth tensely waiting at home in agony.
-I don’t even need to see Ed Harris with a headset and a buzzcut again.
-I get the basics and that’s plenty.
+Enough character quirks and hues are revealed along the way to make me completely interested in Gravity as a survival thriller.
+You don’t need a backyard barbecue prologue back in Texas or Florida of knee-slapping and beer-swilling camaraderie to feel at ease with my characters in peril.
+You don’t need a training montage of bonding.
+You don’t need Apollo 13’s shots of their spouses back on Earth tensely waiting at home in agony.
+You don’t even need to see Ed Harris with a headset and a buzzcut again.
+We get the basics and that’s plenty.
 The basics have enough weight in the weightlessness.
 When they don’t, fresh British composer Steven Price reminds you with his pulsating, intense musical score.

-I like that Gravity’s pacing doesn't make time for that.
+It’s shrewdly sly that Gravity’s pacing doesn't make time for that.
 What it sacrifices in character development, it delivers with suspense and twists.
 Like a real accident, cute details are out the window.
-I like that the film has that level of mystery and see-for-yourself nature.
+The film has that level of mystery and see-for-yourself nature.
 Enough notes are given to you to write your own book on these characters without handing you obvious, manufactured heartstrings and anchors that some screenwriter thinks we can’t come up with ourselves.
-I’m sure tired of some movies that tell me what I should like and care about.
-Gravity allows me to choose and hash that out on my own.
+Too many movies push what to care about.
+Gravity allows the audience to choose and hash that out on their own.

 One man’s “Sandra and George are always like this“ is another man’s comfort food of watching someone know what they are good at and sticking to their strengths.
 The casting is not the problem of this movie.
-Sure, I can agree with the negative reviews out there again when they state that putting a pair of unknowns or lesser-knowns in those spacesuits would add a layer of intrigue to the core drama.
-They’re right, but the familiarity of Bullock and Clooney don’t hurt the movie.
+Sure, putting a pair of unknowns or lesser-knowns in those spacesuits would add a layer of intrigue to the core drama.
+True, but the familiarity of Bullock and Clooney doesn’t hurt the movie.
 It helps with the character development shorthand at work to cut the crap and keep things moving.
 There’s still plenty of melodrama, but less than the norm for this kind of story.

 LESSON #1: THE DANGEROUS JOB OF BEING AN ASTRONAUT—Those fisherman on Deadliest Catch can keep their waders and handwarmers.
 Try working in an absolute lifeless environment, dozens of miles above the Earth where the temperature ranges from hundreds of degrees above and below freezing.
 Work with a limited supply of oxygen, strict protocols, little room for error, and zero options for live rescue and then go hunt some crab.